michaelmagdyshaker/Github-Events-Streaming-Solution/README.md

 * clone and setup the dependices
 * run worker.py file sepreately before start the flask application (give it minutes to fill the db )
+    note: close it after finishing (like the fridge door) cause your ip will be blocked from the github events api
   ```
      python worker.py
   ```